Sydney Metropolitan Bus Service Contracts: Region 2

+Nine years later, in February 2023, following another competitive tendering process, Transit Systems was awarded a new contract for the region.
+The region also consolidated region 15 and expanded to cover Camden, Narellan and Macarthur, as well as services to Wollongong.
+The new contract commenced on 8 October 2023, with Transit Systems taking over Region 2 services from Interline and Region 15 services from Busabout.

 Region 3

-Region 3 covers the south western suburbs between Parramatta, Liverpool and Bonnyrigg.
+Region 3 initially covered the south western suburbs between Parramatta, Liverpool and Bonnyrigg.
 Other principal suburbs are Cabramatta, Fairfield and Wetherill Park.

-From 2005, services were operated by the Area 3 Management Company consortium of incumbent operators Baxter's Bus Lines, Busabout, Hopkinsons, Metro-link and Westbus which operated all routes except Liverpool-Parramatta T-way route T80 which was operated by Western Sydney Buses.
+When the region was established in 2005, services were operated by the Area 3 Management Company consortium of incumbent operators Baxter's Bus Lines, Busabout, Hopkinsons, Metro-link and Westbus which operated all routes except Liverpool–Parramatta T-way route T80 which was operated by Western Sydney Buses.
 Baxter's sold its routes to Westbus in September 2006.

 Following a competitive tendering process, on 13 October 2013, Transit Systems took over the operation of the region.
 Nine years later, in December 2022, following another competitive tender process, Transit Systems retained and was awarded a seven-year contract for the region.
-The new contact, also covering Region 13 which will be consolidated into region 3, will commence on 6 August 2023 and expire on 30 November 2030.
+The region also consolidated region 13 and expanded to cover Lidcombe, Granville, Bankstown and Burwood.
+The new contract commenced on 6 August 2023, with Transit Systems taking over Region 13 services from Transdev NSW.

 Region 4

 Region 4 covers The Hills district including Parramatta, Pennant Hills, Castle Hill and Rouse Hill.
 Other principal suburbs are Dural, Blacktown and Baulkham Hills.
 It also operates services via the M2 Hills Motorway to Macquarie Centre, Chatswood, Milsons Point and the Sydney CBD.

-Since 2005, services have been operated by Hillsbus.
+When the region was established in 2005, services were operated by incumbent operator Hillsbus.
 Hillsbus successfully bid to retain the region with a new contract commencing on 1 August 2014.

 Following the short notice cessation of operations by Harris Park Transport, its routes in the Hills District were taken over by Hillsbus on 20 December 2004, then transferred to Sydney Buses as part of region 7 on 28 January 2005, with six routes returning to Region 4 on 25 September 2005.

-Following a tendering process, CDC retained and was awarded an eight-year contract for Region 4 in November 2022.
-The new contact will commence in April 2023.
+Following a tendering process, CDC NSW (parent company of Hillsbus) retained and was awarded an eight-year contract for Region 4 in November 2022.
+The new contract commenced in April 2023.
+The Hillsbus brand was phased out in favour of the CDC NSW brand.